Pediatric Prenatal Consults

 I have a great relationship with the local hospitals and midwives, and I will be involved with your child’s health from day one, even if I can’t physically be there at the delivery.
 Just call my office and schedule an appointment for the first week of life, ideally day three, four or five, but you could also call me on day one if any question or medical issue such as jaundice or feeding issues come up.

 Our staff is friendly and flexible, and my colleagues are wonderful.
 You’ll see me at all regularly scheduled visits - both check-ups, as well as same day sick visits, but if you meet the other doctors for an occasional sick visit or speak to them on the phone while they are on call, I know you’ll be pleased with their care and compassion.
 Drs.
-Turner, Messinger, and Aronov have also been practicing for more than 15 years, and they are intelligent and warm physicians that I am proud to call my colleagues.
+Turner, Messinger, Kantrowitz and Aronov are incredible, intelligent, kind doctors that I am proud to call my colleagues.
+We bring our daughters here to the practice as well!

 I look forward to meeting parents-to-be at our prenatal consultations!
 There is such a unique and amazing energy that surrounds an expecting family!
 I have worked with children since 1996, and yet it wasn’t until I had my own two children that I gained a whole new perspective.
 Now in addition to providing you with my professional expertise and the latest theories of infant growth and development, I can share in your pure joy about becoming a parent—and empathize with your sleep deprivation!